The Making of EVOO

 UNDERSTANDING THE PROCESS TO REACH A GOAL

 Each year we harvest our olives from 175 trees grown on our estate, making small batches of Extra Virgin Olive Oil.
 There are a wide range of olive varietals grown, and each imparts its own unique flavors to an olive oil blend.
 All 6 varietals that we have are either blended together or field blended.
 Ideally, you want award-winning olive oil to have a balance of fruity, bitter, pungency, and buttery texture - perfect for cooking, finishing or even dipping your favorite crusty bread!
-Yet, have you wondered what's really involved to produce this finished product?
+Yet have you wondered what's really involved in producing this finished product?
 As you will see, it's a product of timing, dedication & love!

 THE HARVEST PROCESS & FACTORS THAT AFFECT OIL QUALITY: